Unlawful practice & unlawful use of a reserved title

 CSHBC takes the unlawful practice of audiology, hearing instrument dispensing, or speech-language pathology very seriously.
 Unlawful practice or unlawful use of a reserved title are subject to legal action.

-Anyone providing services within the regulated scope of practice of a Registered Audiologist (RAUD), Registered Hearing Instrument Practitioner (RHIP), or Registered Speech-Language Pathologist (RSLP) in BC, who does not hold the required registration status with CSHBC, is breaking the law.
+Anyone providing services within the regulated scope of practice of a Registered Audiologist (RAUD), Registered Hearing Instrument Practitioner (RHIP), or Registered Speech-Language Pathologist (RSLP) in BC, who does not hold the required registration status with CSHBC, and is not being supervised by a registrant pursuant to Part 12 of the College Bylaws, is breaking the law.
 Performing aspects of practice reserved for these regulated health professionals is unlawful practice.

 Use of the titles outlined in the Speech and Hearing Health Professionals Regulation — “audiologist”, “hearing instrument practitioner”, “speech-language pathologist”, or “speech therapist” — without a valid CSHBC registration is unlawful use of a reserved title.
 See Reserved Titles for more information.

 Instances that constitute unlawful practice and/or unlawful use of title: